 The channel broadcasts the drama and the broadcaster's distributor gets the drama screened in other countries and on other platforms, such as Netflix and Sky Cinema.
-It recoups much of its investment through those sales.
-The funding of a high-end TV drama means the producer and director sometimes don't have the same creative freedom that they would have in an independent production.
+It recoups much of its investment through The funding of a high-end TV drama means the producer and director sometimes don't have the same creative freedom that they would have in an independent production.
 Whatever they do, they are accountable to the commissioner.
 There are all sorts of variants between these three models.
 There are many Who the employers are According to the British Film Institute, almost one third of the people employed in the film and video industry work in sales, marketing and distribution.
 This is where you will find them: Companies like the BBC, ITV, Channel 4, Channel 5 and Sky all have marketing departments, acquisitions departments and commissioners.
 Distribution companies The Film Distributors' Association has a list of distributors (launchingfilms.com/ fda-members) and Film Export UK has a list of independent sales companies (filmexportuk.com/members).
 These companies employ sales people and marketing executives.
 Studios like Walt Disney and Warner Bros have arms in the UK through which they acquire, sell and market their movies.
-There are marketing companies that specialise in supplying services to the film industry.
-Their roles include project managers, marketing strategists and What to study A background in law is useful in film and TV sales and distribution.
+Marketing agencies There are marketing companies that specialise in supplying services to the film industry.
+Their roles include project managers, marketing strategists and What to study Sales and distribution roles in film and TV drama require a combination of industry knowledge with core business skills such as accounting and marketing.
+You need to make sure you have a good grounding in both, whether through formal education or through learning it yourself.
+A background in law is useful in film and TV sales and distribution.
 There are no particular A-levels or Highers required to study law but English, maths and languages are good.
 Get a degree in law that will enable you to focus on licensing Fill in gaps in your knowledge through a short course.
 FutureLearn offers a course on The Business of Film and the National Film and Television School has courses on business and marketing directly relevant to the industry.
 The Independent Cinema Office does training and events too.
 British films that are backed by US studios.
 This means the film is wholly or partly financed and controlled by one of the majors, but has a British writer, cast, crew and locations and is edited in the UK too.
 Star Wars is an example of this.
 As well as acquiring content, platforms such as Netflix and Amazon have studios and make their own.
-In 2018, Netflix released three movies in cinemas before they became available online.
+In 2018.
+Netflix released three movies in cinemas before they became available online.
 The length of time in which a film is shown in cinemas (theatrical window) is becoming shorter.
 Some films are released in cinemas and on DVD at the same time.
 The lines between the different business models will become increasingly blurred.